 What was the situation?

 The unit name was “Audit & Inspection” because most of their projects were for the bank’s Audit & Inspection department.
-But over time, a lot of new projects were being allocated to the group.
+But over time, many new projects were being allocated to the group.
 Projects from different business areas, from “Customer master data management” to “Open banking platform”.
-To carry out these projects, new people were added to this group, so the group was growing up.
+New people were added to this group to carry out these projects, so the group was growing up.

 This big group did not have the concept of the team (there was no agility core).
 It was just a number of people trying to finish lots of projects at the same time, Lots of dependencies, redo-works, hand-overs, etc. We were trying to carry out the agile ceremonies on the big group, but events such as Sprint Planning or Review were completely useless.
 The problem was it was so boring or ineffective.